• Skip to main content

 Nonprofit groups that offer financial aid

 There are lots of wonderful agencies that help when you can’t afford your dog’s vet bill.
-Half are set up to provide grant money for veterinary bills and others are based on the type of health problem your dog has, but ALL of them offer prompt help when you need it most.
+Half are set up to provide grant money for veterinary bills and some offer free dog wheelchairs.
+Other groups’ help is based on the type of health problem your dog has, but ALL of them offer prompt help when you need it most.

 You’ll find applications and be directed to each group when you click on their name.